San Antonio Missions National Historical Park

 - Closed Christmas Day

-Is there parking at the San Antonio Missions?
+Is parking available at the San Antonio Missions or the Alamo?

 Free parking is available at each of the mission sites at San Antonio Missions National Historical Park.

-The Alamo does not offer parking, but downtown San Antonio has a number of public parking lots close by
+The Alamo does not offer free parking, nor does it have a designated parking lot, but downtown San Antonio has several public parking lots nearby.

 Additional Resources